-Instead of comparing yourself and your lot to others, keep others in your prayers.
+Keep others in your prayers instead of comparing yourself and your lot to others.
 They may, too, be struggling.
 But, most importantly, examine your own heart.
 Are you trying to win the approval of God or others?
 What’s most important?

 Lessons from Martha in the Bible